SuperElastix/ElastixModelZoo/README.md

 Model Parameters folder
 ----------

+A template model folder can be found under models/template.
+The template should be followed to ensure that the links on the model zoo website and the references in the overview table are correctly generated.

 The model parameters folder should contain at least:
 - The parameter files in .txt format.
 - A README.md which explains the context/study in which the parameter files where used, including the image content, image dimensionality and the image modality.